Dental Sedation For Our Key West Patients

 Medications are administered through an intravenous line (IV).
 The patient falls asleep and is completely unaware of the procedure being performed.
 Medications most commonly used are Fentanyl (opiate), Versed (benzodiazepine), Ketamine, and Diprivan.
 Supplemental oxygen is delivered through a nasal breathing apparatus and the patient’s vital signs are closely monitored.

-General anesthesia is available for all types of oral surgery.
+General anesthesia is available for all types of oral surgery and dental implant procedures.
 A patient may choose general anesthesia for simple procedures depending on their level of anxiety.
 Most people having their wisdom teeth removed or having a dental implant placed will choose general anesthesia.

 General anesthesia may be necessary if local anesthesia fails to anesthetize the surgical site, which often occurs in the presence of infection.